jeanpierobom/jeanpierobom.github.io/_posts/2019-01-08-project-a-introduction.md

 In addition to this prototype, I am also going to write a tutorial to help beginners like me to start getting their hands dirty with React Native.

-The most important learning outcome for me is that I will be able to start more React Native applications from scratch in the future.

 #### Resources

 Tutorial: React Native YouTube Replica<br>